sira313/hexo-theme-griddy/README.md

 ### TODO

-- [x] Improve layout for another page
-- [ ] Show post as modal
-- [ ] Push browser history to modal post
-- [ ] Improve comments on the modal post
+- [ ] Improve for better audit and performace

 ### Version Logs